 Ombudsman (Commonwealth)

-Has the power to investigate administrative actions and decisions of Commonwealth (federal) government agencies and prescribed private sector agencies to see if they are wrong, unjust, unlawful, unfair or discriminatory.
+The Commonwealth Ombudsman has the power to investigate administrative actions and decisions of Commonwealth (federal) government agencies and prescribed private sector agencies to see if they are wrong, unjust, unlawful, unfair or discriminatory.
 This includes complaints about Freedom of Information decisions, delays in processing of requests and complaints about charges.

 Ombudsman (South Australia)

-Can investigate and review Freedom of Information decisions and actions of a state government agency concerning access to documents and amendment of records.
+The South Australian Ombudsman can investigate and review Freedom of Information decisions and actions of a state government agency concerning access to documents and amendment of records.

 Level 8, 95 Grenfell Street Adelaide SA 5000